Graston Technique in Physical Therapy: How Does It Work?

 The Graston Technique for physical therapy is an evidence-based treatment that, when used in conjunction with rehabilitative exercise, can be effective at restoring movement caused by soft tissue dysfunction.

 Although results can vary, patients can typically notice improvements in pain and/or range of motion by the end of the first or second week of treatment.
-If you think Graston therapy may be right for you, use the BetterPT website or mobile app to find licensed Graston Technique providers.
+If you think Graston therapy may be right for you, use the BetterPT clinic location tool website or the BetterPT mobile app to find licensed Graston Technique providers.
 The correct treatment and application of Graston physical therapy can ease your discomfort so you can lead a pain-free life.
+Don’t hesitate – schedule your appointment and learn more about the Graston Technique today!

 Dr. Marla Ranieri graduated from Stanford University with her bachelor’s degree in Human Biology in 2005 and went on to receive her Doctorate in Physical Therapy from Columbia University College of Physicians and Surgeons in 2009.
 She has worked with all types of individuals, including professional athletes as part of the USA Gymnastics Medical Staff.
 Marla continues to treat patients with evidence-based medicine and the best quality of care.